The Passionate Adventure: Plot

-The marriage between Adrian and Drusilla St. Clair (Brook and Joyce) has become unsatisfactory and loveless since Adrian's return from World War I, with the couple treating each other with cold distance.
+The marriage between Adrian and Drusilla St. Clair has become unsatisfactory and loveless since Adrian's return from World War I, with the couple treating each other with cold distance.
 Seeking escape from his unfulfilled home life, Adrian takes off to the East End of London where he disguises himself as a shabby itinerant.
-There he meets a pretty young waif Vicky (Marjorie Daw) and takes on the role of her unofficial protector.
+There he meets a pretty young waif Vicky and takes on the role of her unofficial protector.

-This does not go down well with Vicky's East End criminal element boyfriend Herb (Victor McLaglen) who becomes increasingly suspicious and jealous about her association with Adrian, until a showdown in inevitable.
+This does not go down well with Vicky's East End criminal element boyfriend Herb who becomes increasingly suspicious and jealous about her association with Adrian, until a showdown in inevitable.
 Adrian uses his wits to overcome Herb's brute force, and hands him over to the police who have wanted him for some time.
 With Herb in custody and Vicky's safety assured, Adrian returns west to Drusilla invigorated by his East End experience and with his feelings of passion towards her evidently restored.
 They embrace at the bottom of the staircase, which the appreciative Drusilla starts to climb.